 A Texas wrongful death claim may be made if a person dies due to the legal fault of another person or entity.
 In Texas, you may possibly recover damages for a wrongful death claim if you are the spouse, child (natural or adopted), or parent of the deceased person.
 You can file a separate or group claim if you fit into any of these categories.
+If you need assistance with your wrongful death claim, contact our wrongful death attorneys today.

 If a claim is not filed within three months of the death by a spouse, child or parent, the executor of the decedent may file the claim unless a surviving family member specifically requests that a claim not be filed.
 The statute of limitations for filing a wrongful death lawsuit is two years from the date of the deceased person’s death, unless certain legally defined exceptions apply.